 As a trained engineer and planner, Chuck Marohn noticed something off about the decisions many cities and towns were making about economic development.
 They were approving big-box stores and other short-lived, single-purpose developments that didn’t make financial sense in the long-run and, unlike our traditional town centers, weren’t designed to evolve over time.

-Marohn is the guest for this week’s Building Local Power podcast and sits down with host (and ILSR co-director) Stacy Mitchell to discuss economic development in America’s cities and towns.
-The two delve into why conventional wisdom around development so often leads these communities down a dark path of decay.
+Marohn went on to found Strong Towns.
+In this episode of Building Local Power, he sits down with Stacy Mitchell to discuss why the conventional wisdom about economic growth often leads communities down a dark path of decay.

 “So the way we build now is we build things all at once and we build them to a finished state.
 There is no contemplation of a second life cycle.
 There’s no concept in our society that if you build a home, some day it will evolve into a duplex.
 Or if you build a commercial building that some day it will evolve into a two-story or a three-story commercial building.
 You build a big flat big box store and that’s gonna forever more, by our codes and ordinances and financing and everything, that will forevermore be a big box store,” argues Chuck Marohn, Founder and President of Strong Towns on how American communities are hamstringing their own futures.

 Podcast: Stacy Mitchell on the Big Box Swindle, Strong Towns — In July of 2016, ILSR co-director Stacy Mitchell sat down with our guest, Chuck Marohn, to discuss her book, Big-Box Swindle, and its implications for smart development in cities and towns across America.

 Report: How Rising Commercial Rents are Threatening Independent Businesses, and What Cities are Doing About It — This report examines how high rents are shuttering businesses and stunting entrepreneurship, and explores 6 strategies that cities are using to create an affordable built environment where local businesses can thrive.